 - Box elder

 Being allergic to some trees could cause you to react to certain foods.
-It happens because the tree pollen is similar to the protein in some fruits, vegetables and nuts.1 Your immune system gets confused and can’t tell the difference between the two.
+It happens because the tree pollen is similar to the protein in some fruits, vegetables, and nuts.1 Your immune system gets confused and can’t tell the difference between the two.
 Eating these foods may cause your mouth or face to itch or swell.
-These foods may include apples, cherries, pears and more.
-This is called oral allergy syndrome (OAS).
-Birch and alder trees cause the most OAS food reactions.
+These foods may include apples, cherries, pears, and more.
+This is called pollen food allergy syndrome (PFAS) or oral allergy syndrome (OAS).
+Birch and alder trees cause the most PFAS food reactions.

 In some cases, your tree pollen allergy may cross-react with some nuts, like peanuts or almonds.
 If you have mouth itching or swelling while eating nuts, you could have a more serious, life-threatening reaction called anaphylaxis, which is common with nut allergies.
 If this happens to you, call your doctor right away.